openspeedtest/Docker-Image/files/www/README.md

 Overhead Compensation factor, This is browser based test, Many Unknowns.
 Currently 4%.
 That is within the margin of error.

-You can pass "Clean" or "C" as a URL Parameter and reset Overhead Compensation factor to Zero or set any value between 0 and 4.
+You can pass `Clean` or `C` as a URL Parameter and reset Overhead Compensation factor to Zero or set any value between 0 and 4.
 1 = 1% to 4 = 4%.

-"clean" will not accept values above 4, so Compensation is limited to maximum 4%.
+`Clean` will not accept values above 4, so Compensation is limited to maximum 4%.

-6. Change default limit of 6 parallel http connections to Server
+6. Change the default limit of 6 parallel HTTP connections to the Server.